zer0Kerbal/CargoBays/readme.md

 # DaMichel's CargoBays (DCB)

-A payload parts add-on that adds round cargo-bays various stack sizes and lengths with fold-flat door design.
+A payload parts add-on that adds round cargo-bays of various stack sizes and lengths with fold-flat door design.